comit-network/create-comit-app/new_project/examples/README.md

-# Examples projects for building on top of COMIT
+# Example projects for building on top of COMIT

-This folder contains examples on how to use the `comit-js-sdk` to implement application on top of COMIT.
+This folder contains examples on how to use the `comit-js-sdk` to implement applications on top of COMIT.

 ## Prerequisites